 Design standards should reflect both regional and local development objectives.
 Regional concerns that should be addressed in such standards include transit serviceability, proper access to arterial streets and highways, and protection of the natural resource base.
 Local concerns that may be addressed in such standards include, among others, the layout of lots and blocks; provision of off-street parking; building mass, facades, and materials; solar access; grading; drainage; screening or buffering of building appurtenances; landscaping; open space reserves; controlled outdoor lighting; pedestrian and bicycle circulation; access to public transit; and buffering and screening of new development along freeways and other major highways.
 Some of the design standards may be quantitative in nature, so that compliance is directly measurable.
 Other standards may be qualitative in nature, so that determination of compliance involves experienced judgment.

 Perhaps the best way to ensure compliance with design standards is to incorporate those standards into local land use controls-particularly zoning and land division control ordinances.
 Zoning ordinances can be expanded by requiring that site plans and building plans be prepared for each proposed development and by specifying the standards that the plans must meet.
 Land division control ordinances may be expanded to stipulate additional design standards required to be met in the land development process.
 Freestanding architectural control ordinances may also be used to codify building-related design standards.

 With respect to zoning, design standards can be incorporated in several ways.
-For example, where a zoning ordinance requires site and building plan review by the local plan commission, specific design standards can be included in that section of the ordinance.
+For example, where a zoning ordinance requires site and building plan review by the local plan commission, specific design standards can be included in that Communities can promote good site design through design standards, which can be incorporated into zoning and land division ordinances. section of the ordinance.
 Design standards can also be incorporated as part of 'form-based' zoning provisions.
 Still an emerging concept, form-based zoning generally places more emphasis on physical building and site design attributes and less emphasis on the regulation of specific uses than conventional zoning.
 The use of form-based zoning is likely to have most application to situations where it is desired to accommodate a diversity of uses and to allow buildings to accommodate different uses over time.